MrDarthHub/Text-Encriptor/README.md

 This is a web where you can encript all your texts.

-This is a web that was created to achive the Alura Challenge supported by Oracle, improving my skills with HTML, Javascript and CSS.
+It was created to achive the Alura Challenge supported by Oracle, improving my skills with HTML, Javascript and CSS.

 Execution: